How to start an online business in Malaysia

 Set up payment processing

 Payment processors let you accept money from customers online.
-You'll need a payment gateway to handle transactions securely.
+You will need a payment gateway to handle transactions securely.

 Common payment processors include: